- Forum

 More

-6 years 7 months ago #25280
+6 years 7 months ago #25280 by Andrew Potts

 As a note of caution I recently fitted a set of clip on full mud guards to my secondary bike which always had a clearance problem for mud guards.
 Thought everything was cool until my front guard tangled with the down tube during a commute and down I went.
 It had functioned perfectly for a week or so with no issues then this.
 Reason, not a clue but some slippage or change must have happened, so beware of clearance.
 Once the steering goes you go.